 Capstone has many years of experience working with organizations to help optimize documentation and coding for risk adjustment.
 RN coders on our team assist with documentation improvement through audits as described above.
-Further, at the request of our clients, we have also expanded our coding services to include concurrent coding of the records prior to data submission.
+Our coding services include concurrent coding of the records prior to data submission.
 This service involves reviewing the medical record notes as soon as possible after the encounter to assist the provider in timely and complete documentation and confirming the ICD-10 codes appropriate to the documentation.
-So far, this new service has gotten very high reviews by providing:
+This service receives very high reviews by providing:

 - Quick feedback to providers for documentation improvement

-- Less provder time and effort needed for addenda
+- Less provider time and effort needed for addenda

 - Increased diagnosis code completeness resulting in higher HCC capture